nikkoong/Google-Calendar-Natural-Language-Input/README.md

 * Added yearly recurrences `every year` to handle birthdays easily. `Wish Dad happy birthday on Aug 5 every year`.
 * Added ability to add details to event using the following format: `d(<text to add in description of event>)`.
 This is useful for adding a link for a TODO, for adding more context to an event, etc.
 * Updated UI to make it match Google Calendar Dark Mode.
+* Removed foreign languge support (only English now) and context menu support (selecting text and right clicking on it to add it as a calendar event).
+Slimmed down the package significantly and made it more maintainable.

 ### Updates 6/13
 * Added `recur` functionality using `every n days/weeks/months` to automatically create recurring events